The Perfect Day Trip to Carmel: A Complete Itinerary

 Ocean Avenue (and the surrounding streets) is chock-full of cool art galleries, fun boutiques, and plenty of cafes and eateries.
 Take a leisurely walk and stop in whatever shops pique your interest.
 The town is also famous for its picturesque courtyards and passageways, which you’ll see plenty of as you stroll around town.

-If you need a coffee while you explore, I suggest stopping by either Cafe dal Mare (on Dolores Street) or Carmel Valley Coffee Roasting Co (on Ocean Avenue).
+If you need a coffee while you explore, I suggest stopping by either Cafe dal Mare (on Dolores Street) or Mad Dogs & Englishmen Coffee Bar (on Mission Street).

 Enjoy Lunch in Town